valkyrix/Mimiduino/README.md

-# Arduino mimikatz dump and report via email for windows-10
+# Arduino mimikatz dump and report via email for windows 10
 ## Runs mimikatz locally from a portable arduino and emails you the report.
 The Budget Rubber Ducky.

 mimikatz dumps the NTLM password hashes, system information and more, very useful for pentesting.